Regime Classification Framework

 A regime classification framework is a way of organizing regime language so that different labels can be used together without being treated as synonyms.
 Its job is not to fully define every regime category.
 Its job is to show how categories relate, where their boundaries sit, and why several regime descriptions can apply to the same period without collapsing into one vague idea.

 That makes classification different from definition.
-A definition page stabilizes one concept.
-A classification page stabilizes the relationship among several concepts.
+A definition stabilizes one concept.
+A classification framework stabilizes the relationship among several concepts.
 This matters because regime language often becomes imprecise once multiple labels enter the same discussion.
 Without a framework, terms that describe different layers of reality are easily flattened into one loose description of the environment.

 The framework is also distinct from a broad reading of the market environment.
 It works one level earlier by deciding what kind of condition is being described in the first place.
 Only after those categories are separated does it make sense to describe the wider setting in which they appear together.